usds/SME-QA-Website/pages/phases/certificate.md

 ## Selecting Qualified Applicants from a Certificate

-When hiring with this process, there should be *fewer* applicants who make it to onto the certificate based on their qualifications and *more* selections off of the delegated examining certificates.
-Ideally, the extraordinary SME review process that confirms that an applicant meets the required technical qualifications will allow qualified applicants to receive offers for positions at an agency.
-If there are more qualified applicants on a certificate than available billets at an agency, that agency may choose to share the certificate with other groups or agencies.
+When using the SME-QA process, there should be *fewer* applicants who make it to the certificate based on their qualifications, and hiring managers should be able to make *more* selections off of the certificates.
+Ideally, the extraordinary SME review process that confirms that an applicant meets the required technical qualifications will allow these applicants to receive offers for positions at an agency.
+If there are more qualified applicants on a certificate than vacancies at an agency, that agency may choose to share the certificate with other offices or agencies.

 ## Post-Selection